Comprehensive Guide to Evidence-Based Autism Treatment Options in 2025

 Speech and Language Therapy

-Communication challenges affect approximately 40% of children with autism who remain minimally verbal, according to Autism Speaks research.
-Evidence-based speech therapy approaches include:
+About 40% of autistic children stay minimally verbal.
+This comes from Autism Speaks research.
+Evidence-based speech therapy methods include:

 - Augmentative and Alternative Communication (AAC): Picture systems, sign language, and speech-generating devices